Home > Blog > Dr. Assil Gives State-of-the-Art Odyssey IOL Lens Extremely High Praise

 Odyssey Lens for cataract and RLE

-During the past year, while eye doctors worldwide advised patients on which intraocular lens implant would improve their eyesight, only one eye center was chosen to prescribe the new state-of-the-art Odyssey multifocal intraocular lens by Johnson & Johnson: The Assil Gaur Eye Institute.
+During 2025, while eye doctors worldwide advised patients on which intraocular lens implant would improve their eyesight, only one eye center was chosen to prescribe Johnson & Johnson’s new state-of-the-art Odyssey multifocal intraocular lens: Assil Gaur Eye Institute.

 Dr. Kerry Assil, an internationally renowned ophthalmologist with over 70,000 eye surgeries, and his esteemed partner, Dr. Avneet Sodhi Gaur, were the world’s first cataract surgeons to implant the Odyssey.
-After performing the first Odyssey lens implant nearly a year ago, the Assil Gaur Eye Institute was chosen by Johnson & Johnson to provide the lens to their patients and help define its best use cases.
+After performing the first Odyssey lens implant, Johnson & Johnson chose the Assil Gaur Eye Institute to provide the lens to its patients and help define its best use cases.

 Before the Odyssey multifocal lens, doctors could correct refractive errors by implanting one eye with a near-sighted corrective lens and the other with a far-sighted corrective lens.
 Another option was to correct distance vision using a premium IOL and continue using reading glasses for near vision.